-As at June 30, 2021, 48,331,751 (excluding 2,200,000 treasury shares) of our ordinary shares, representing 95.11% of our outstanding ordinary shares, were held by Deutsche Bank Trust Company Americas the depository of our ADS holders.
-We are aware of 14 record shareholders being a US citizen or an entity incorporated in the US, including the depository, as at June 30, 2021.
-Since certain of these ordinary shares and ADSs were held by brokers or other nominees, the number of record holders in the US may not be representative of the number of beneficial holders are resident.
+As at June 30, 2023, 47,358,289 of our ordinary shares, representing 99.55% of our outstanding ordinary shares, were held by Deutsche Bank Trust Company Americas, the depositary for our ADS holders.
+We are aware of 13 record shareholders being a US citizen or an entity incorporated in the US, including the depositary, as at June 30, 2023.
+Since certain of these ordinary shares and ADSs were held by brokers or other nominees, the number of record holders in the US may not be representative of the number of beneficial holders or where the beneficial holders are resident.
 All holders of our ordinary shares are entitled to the same voting rights.